apache/causeway-site/content/components/viewers/wicket/brand-logo.md

 ##Screenshots

-The screenshot below shows the todo application with a 'brand logo' image in its header:
+The screenshot below shows the Isis addons example [todoapp](https://github.com/isisaddons/isis-app-todoapp/) (not ASF) with a 'brand logo' image in its header:

 ![](images/brand-logo.png)